Antaego/gpt-companion/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-The following are instructions for ubuntu 18
+The following are instructions for ubuntu 18 but will probably work on other distributions

 ### Install docker if you haven't